iplaydatguitar/PetRace/README.md

 3. Do not add any new source files or classes.
 3. Add code comments pointing out specific challenges related to this exercise.
 4. Commit your changes to the `exercise2` branch, merge it to `main` and push to your forked repository
+5. (Reminder: do not delete the `exercise2` branch after merging to main)

 ## 3. Refactoring Exercise